Anette Trettebergstuen

-Anette Trettebergstuen (born 25 May 1981) is a Norwegian politician representing the Labour Party, who has served as Minister of Culture and Equality in Støre's Cabinet since 2021.
-She was elected to the Norwegian Parliament from Hedmark in 2005.
-She is the only openly lesbian politician in the Norwegian Parliament.
+Anette Trettebergstuen (born 25 May 1981) is a Norwegian politician representing the Labour Party, who served as Minister of Culture and Equality in Støre's Cabinet from 2021 to 2023.
+She was a member of the Norwegian Parliament from Hedmark between 2005 and 2025.
+She was the only openly lesbian politician in the Norwegian Parliament.
+In 2020 she was one of the signatories of the "Call for Inclusive Feminism," which led to the establishment of the Initiative for Inclusive Feminism.

-Career
+Political career

 Early career

 Trettebergstuen was born in Hamar.
 On the local level she was a member of Hamar municipal council from 1999 to 2005.
 She was the deputy leader of Europeisk Ungdom, the Norwegian youth wing of the European Movement, from 2001 to 2002.

 Parliament

 She was elected to the Storting in 2005, representing Hedmark.
 She has also served as the party's spokesperson for cultural affairs.

 In the Storting, Trettebergstuen was a member of the Enlarged Committee on Foreign Affairs and Defence and the Standing Committee on Foreign Affairs and Defence from 2005 to 2009.
-Being re-elected to the Storting for the periods 2009–2013, 2013–2017, 2017–2021 and 2021–2025, she was member of the Standing Committee on Labour and Social Affairs from 2009 to 2015, and the Standing Committee on Family and Cultural Affairs from 2015 to 2021.
-While being part of the Støre's Cabinet from 2021, Even Eriksen met in the Storting in her place.
+She has been re-elected since.
+She was member of the Standing Committee on Labour and Social Affairs from 2009 to 2015, and the Standing Committee on Family and Cultural Affairs from 2015 to 2021.
+While being part of the Støre's Cabinet between 2021 and 2023, Even Eriksen deputised in her place.

-She has also served as the leader of the Labour Party's women's network since 2019, succeeding Anniken Huitfeldt.
+She also led the Labour Party's women's network from 2019 to 2025.

 Following the 2021 election, she was mentioned as a favorite candidate to become minister of culture and equality.

+In February 2024, the National Authority for Investigation and Prosecution of Economic and Environmental Crime in Norway announced that they had launched an investigation into Trettebergstuen's conduct which had led to her resignation as minister of culture and equality.
+Trettebergstuen herself stated that she would comply with the investigation.
+In April, they announced that the investigation would be dropped, concluding that she had not committed any punishable offences.

+In May 2024, she announced that she wouldn't seek re-election at the 2025 election.

 Minister of Culture and Equality

 She was appointed minister of culture and equality on 14 October 2021 in Støre's Cabinet.

+In 2020 she was one of the signatories of the "Call for Inclusive Feminism," a document which led to the establishment of the Initiative for Inclusive Feminism.
+She was a signatory of an additional manifesto against transphobia in 2023.